MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Visit **Settings > System > Mixed Reality Camera** to enable "Camera upload."
 - By setting this feature to the **On** position, any mixed reality photos or videos captured to your device are automatically queued for upload to the Pictures > Camera Roll folder of your OneDrive for work or school account.
 - > [!NOTE]
-  > Photos and videos captured prior to enabling this feature *are not* queued for upload and still needs to be manually uploaded.
+  > Photos and videos captured before enabling this feature *are not* queued for upload and still needs to be manually uploaded.

 - A status message on the Settings page displays the number of files pending upload (or read "OneDrive is up to date" when all pending files have been uploaded).
 - If you're concerned about bandwidth or want to "pause" upload for any reason, you can switch the feature to the **Off** position.
 Temporarily disabling the feature ensures that the upload queue continues to increase as you add new files to the Camera Roll folder, but files won’t upload until you re-enable the feature.